kyma-project/busola/docs/extensibility/form-section.md

 ### MultiCheckbox

-MultiCheckbox widget render checkboxes that will be put saved into one path as array of strings.
+MultiCheckbox widgets render checkboxes that are saved into one path as an array of strings.

 #### Widget-specific parameters